 Extreme Events and Climate Change: What We Know and Some Ideas About What to Do About It

 Ellen Marie Douglas, Associate Professor of Hydrology, School for the Environment, University of Massachusetts Boston

 Climate science tells us three truths about what we can expect from climate change.
 The first: small changes in an average value, such as average global temperatures, will have bigger effects on the extremes.
 We have seen this truth play out in the extreme weather events that have wrought havoc across New England and the nation over the last decade or more.
 Record-breaking events will always occur, but the time between these

 events should increase.
 Under climate change, records are getting broken in…well, record time!
 The second truth: our history of CO2 emissions has embedded a certain amount of change into the climate system, which we will need to adapt to.
 And the third truth: if we don’t account for our changing climate in planning and designing, our plans and designs will be wrong.
 In this seminar, Dr. Douglas presented observations of our changing climate, what may be in our future here in New England and some plans for how to adapt to these changes.

 How We Know What We Know: Using Real-World Data to Explore Key Climate Concepts

 Jeremy D. Shakun, Assistant Professor, Dept. of Earth & Environmental Sciences, Boston College

 How can you put scientific data to use in your school or public programs?
-In this seminar, work with a group to compare real-world results to your expectations based on a climate change hypothesis.
-Use a model to show how random year-to-year weather variations can change how a trend is perceived, and consider how climate change will evolve over time.
-Calculate how the likelihood of an extreme weather event changes with a warming climate.
-Come away with ideas for incorporating science and engineering practices like analyzing data and arguing from evidence into programs and exhibits at your institution.
+In this seminar, educators worked in small groups to compare real-world results to their expectations based on a climate change hypothesis.
+They used models to show how random year-to-year weather variations can change how a trend is perceived, and considered how climate change will evolve over time.
+Educators calculated how the likelihood of an extreme weather event changes with a warming climate.
+Participants gained ideas for incorporating science and engineering practices like analyzing data and arguing from evidence into programs and exhibits at their institutions.

 Wednesday, February 14th